Freight Shipping from St. Louis to Los Angeles

 How much does it cost to ship freight from St. Louis to Los Angeles?

-Full truckload (FTL) rates from St. Louis, MO to Los Angeles, CA currently range from $4,442-$5,475 for a standard dry van load over the 2,066-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Los Angeles, CA currently range $4,442-$5,475 (roughly $2.17-$2.67 per mile over 2,066 miles).
 LTL shipments typically cost $1,336-$2,156 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Los Angeles?